 The most challenging tasks are (1) the development of the polarization response for IBIS incl. the development of the new ISGRI-only method, (2) the development of the polarization response for SPI, and (3) the design and physical implementation of the new radiation code.
 Each of these tasks requires an experienced post-doctoral researcher.
 The assignment of the theory post-doc to TAU is obvious; for the two polarization responses we have split the responsibility between MPE (for SPI) and UNIGE (for IBIS).
-Most of the other tasks can be handled by clever PhD students (under supervision of the institutes senior staff and working closely with the post-doctoral researchers), and again we split the tasks (though this happens quite naturally) such that one PhD student each goes to one of the three participating nodes.
+Most of the other tasks can be handled by PhD students (under supervision of the institutes senior staff and working closely with the post-doctoral researchers), and again we split the taskssuch that one PhD student each goes to one of the three participating nodes.
 The detailed distribution of the various tasks to the 6 individual researchers is presented in the table above.